monarch-initiative/ncbi-gene/README.md

 ### Gene Information

-Genes for all NCBI species (Dog, Cow, Pig, Chicken) are loaded using the ingest file (filtered to only NCBI taxon ID).
+Genes for all NCBI species (Dog, Cow, Pig, Chicken, et alia) are loaded using the ingest file (filtered to only NCBI taxon ID).

 #### Biolink Captured